libapps/libapps-mirror/nassh/doc/processes.md

 file for uploading to the Chrome Web Store ([CWS]).
 It operates on the current checked out repo, so make sure it's clean!

+### CWS Access

+You'll need to be part of the [chrome-secure-shell-publishers group] in order to manage things via the [CWS].

 ### Upload the (dev) Release

 Visit the [CWS] dashboard to upload the new zip file:<br>